 Doing Big Things

-You can work like a worker and live like an worker or you can work like a boss and live like a boss.
-Just remember the difference: workers take orders and chase wages while bosses lead the pack and build empires.
+You can work like a worker and live like a worker or you can work like a boss and live like a boss.
+Just remember the difference: workers take orders and chase wages while bosses lead and build empires.